 - It’s very powdery and will disperse everywhere, so be careful when opening the container and measuring it out for use.

-- Green banana flour blends well into smoothies.
+- Banana flour blends well into smoothies.
 Simply add a bit of extra liquid to avoid too much thickness.

 - Use 3/4 cup banana flour for every cup of wheat flour in a recipe.

-What does the green banana flour batter look like?
+What does the banana flour batter look like?

 More gluten free bread recipes: